 The City of Airdrie offers residents use of an amphitheatre which is located at Nose Creek Regional Park in the heart of Airdrie.
 Weddings and musical events are common uses for the space.
 The amphitheatre is also a popular fishing and sitting area.
 During the summer months, a fountain runs in the middle of the pond, serving as a backdrop for many functions.

 A Parks & Greenspace Application is required to book this amenity.
-The City of Airdrie does not offer any additional equipment for events and or bookings, however, the structure itself has a booth with extra power supply for events.
+The City of Airdrie does not offer any additional equipment for events or bookings, however, the structure itself has extra power supply for events.

 The City of Airdrie installed 11 interpretive signs which provide information about the importance of Nose Creek to our community.
 The signs, placed along the pathways bordering the creek, stretch from Sierra Springs in the south to Willowbrook in the north and compliment the existing interpretive signs in the Williamstown reserve.